Summary

 Explore

-Students explore annotation strategies, including Beers's and Probst's Signposts.
+Students explore annotation strategies, including Beers' and Probst's Signposts.

 Explain

-Students examine pictograms for evidence of reading strategies: clarifying, evaluating, connecting, visualizing, predicting, and questioning.
+Students define reading strategies: clarifying, evaluating, connecting, visualizing, predicting, and questioning.

 Extend